wuyanxin/review.ninja/doc/installation.md

 `PROTOCOL`: Valid options are "http" or "https".
 Defaults to "https".

+`SESSION_SECRET`: The session secret is used by the ```connect``` middleware to compute hashes.

+> *Warning* We strongly recommend choosing a secret that is hard to guess.
+Generate the secret on the production environment and don't transfer it between machines.
+You can use ```mqhash``` on Ubuntu: http://manpages.ubuntu.com/manpages/natty/mqhash.1.html

 `HOST_PORT`: This only needs to be set if it is a custom host port.
 For example, http and https are used but not on port 80 and 443.

 `GITHUB_CLIENT`: Required.
 From your registered application in GitHub.

 `GITHUB_SECRET`: Required.
 From your registered application in GitHub.

+> *Warning* Don't transfer the secret via unsecure protocols to the target machine.
+Keep the secret secret!

 `GITHUB_PROTOCOL`: Valid options are "http" or "https".
 Defaults to "https".